taylorshelton/academic/content/home/advising.md

 _Capstone:_ Examining the Financialization of Farmland in Frederick County, Maryland

 Mustafa Monk
-M.S. in Geoscience (Geography), Mississippi State University, 2020
+M.S. in Geography, Mississippi State University, 2020
 B.A. in Geography, University of Texas-Austin, 2017
 _Thesis:_ Evaluating the unequal impacts of Hurricane Harvey: Critical GIS analysis in systems of governmental risk assessment and mitigation in Houston, Texas

 Hannah Mizell
-B.S. in Geoscience (GIS and Environmental Geoscience), Mississippi State University, 2020
+B.S. in GIS and Environmental Geoscience, Mississippi State University, 2020